JHKTruth/why-so-formal/README.md

 Arena for playing around w/ Android

-Project name derived from "Why so serious" quote.
+Project name derived from "Why so serious" quote of Dark Knight.

 Following lists some of the features for this application
 * Music player that allows customizable shuffling of the musics